Category: Articles

 A person speaks at a podium.

-An event celebrating the enduring impact of Paul Robeson was facilitated by Dr. Jason L. James, Director, Strategy and Operations Support Initiatives for Rutgers–Camden Student Academic Success.
+An event celebrating the enduring impact of Paul Robeson was facilitated by Jason L. James, Director, Strategy and Operations Support Initiatives for Rutgers–Camden Student Academic Success.

 On February 19, Robeson Library hosted an evening that honored the enduring impact of Paul Robeson, the distinguished Rutgers alumnus, activist, artist, and scholar.
 The program highlighted Robeson’s powerful legacy through curated reflections and engaging dialogue, offering a rich exploration of his contributions to social justice, culture, and intellectual life.